dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 >**Skip step 1 for "offline bundle installation" and continue using the workspace created by untar of dell-csi-operator-bundle.tar.gz.**
 1. Clone the [Dell CSM Operator repository](https://github.com/dell/csm-operator).
-2. git checkout dell-csi-operator-<your-version>
-3. Run `bash scripts/install.sh` to install the operator.
+2. Run `bash scripts/install.sh` to install the operator.
 >NOTE: Dell CSM Operator will install to the 'dell-csm-operator' namespace by default.

-4. Run the command `oc get pods -n dell-csi-operator` to validate the installation.
+3. Run the command `oc get pods -n dell-csm-operator` to validate the installation.
 If completed successfully, you should be able to see the operator-related pod in the 'dell-csi-operator' namespace.

 ## Custom Resource Definitions
 As part of the Dell CSM Operator installation, a CRD representing configuration for the CSI Driver and CSM Modules is also installed.